devillemereuil/QGglmm/README.md

 ##How to install this package

-* Install the packages on which QGglmm depends: R2Cuba and mvtnorm:
+* Install the packages on which QGglmm depends: R2Cuba and mvtnorm.
     `install.packages(c("R2Cuba","mvtnorm"))`
 * Go to the [release page](https://github.com/devillemereuil/QGglmm/releases) and download the latest release.
 * In a terminal, go to the folder where the release was downloaded and enter the following line: